 On July 31, 2019, Benitec announced the completion of a workforce reduction of approximately 50%.
 Through this streamlining of operations, the Company retained staff members who are key to the achievement of the core research and development goals.
-The rationalization of resources was deemed to be supportive of an extended financial runway for the Company while allowing Benitec to continue to advance the BB-301 program.
+The rationalization of resources were deemed to support an extended financial runway for the Company while allowing Benitec to continue to advance the BB-301 program.